Loganya123/AI-Projects/README.md

 ├── chatbotcreation.py     # Main Streamlit application
 ├── requirements.txt       # Project dependencies
 └── README.md              # Project documentation

+🔮 Future Improvements

+ Add persistent chat history storage (e.g., SQLite or Firestore) beyond a single session

+ Add proper error handling for API rate limits and network failures

+ Support multi-turn context (currently each request only sends the latest message, not the full conversation history)

+ Add unit tests for the response generator and session state logic

+ Deploy to Streamlit Community Cloud with a live demo link

 🎯 What I Learned